trungcs/fws-connector/README.md

 fulfillment in order to send them to Amazon, but does not do the work of marking any offer for this item as Amazon fulfilled.
 A response does not imply that the item has an offer for which it can be fulfilled; only that the Amazon Fulfillment Network can track it.
 An inactive item can have a quantity in the fulfillment center, but will never be fulfilled.
-Use this operation instead of GetFulfillmentIdentifierForMSKU if an offer does not already exist for the MerchantSKU.
+Use this operation instead of getFulfillmentIdentifierForMSKU if an offer does not already exist for the MerchantSKU.